Berwick, Nova Scotia: Buildings and structures

 Berwick's late 19th and early 20th century prosperity driven by the apple industry left the town with many fine homes and classic wooden Victorian storefronts.
 However most of the historic commercial buildings on Berwick's main thoroughfare of Commercial Street were demolished in the 1980s and 1990s by commercial expansion of Berwick businesses seeking to compete with such retail centres as New Minas by building large parking lots.
 Berwick's town centre resembles a typical North American retail strip with low strip malls and expanses of asphalt.

 The town still retains many fine Victorian and Edwardian houses on tree-lined streets.
 However some of these homes now face demolition.
 The Bethune House, an Arts and Crafts style home of a noted early 20th century regional photographer was demolished in 2008 to create a parking lot.
 In 2009 two of Berwick's most historic homes, the Patterson and Keith houses, were proposed for demolition to provide a driveway for a duplex housing development.
 The proposed demolitions led to a protest by citizens concerned about the economic and cultural loss of attractive heritage properties and the lack of any heritage planning in Berwick, which is one of the only municipalities in Nova Scotia which lacks a policy to develop or preserve heritage buildings.
 Both buildings have since been demolished.

 A large new fire hall was constructed in 2008 for the Berwick Volunteer Fire Department.
 In 2009, construction plans were announced for a large new arena, recreation and community centre nicknamed "The Apple Dome".
 The building has been officially named the "Kings Mutual Century Centre".
-The arena includes a 200-metre running track and an ice rink that are partially lit with natural light.
+The arena includes a 200-metre running track, the Berwick Fitness Centre, and an ice rink that are partially lit with natural light.
+The Berwick Curling Club has since been added to the KMCC in 2018.